Sixth Form Uniform

 Tailored skirts should be either pleated, A-line, or pencil in navy blue or black.
 Skirt length - on the knee.
 Wrap-around skirts or tight fitting skirts made of stretch fabric are not permitted.
 Click here for a skirt guide

-Sweaters or cardigans should be in plain navy blue or black (free from logos), round or ‘V’ neck, not too long or baggy.
+Formal 'V' neck or round neck jumpers or cardigans should be in plain navy blue or black (free from logos) and not too long or baggy.
 A school blazer or plain blue or black tailored jacket may be worn.

 Shoes must be formal black, brown or navy blue leather type.
 Footwear should be appropriate for school use, and this rules out casual shoes (e.g. flip-flops and trainers).

 Trousers should be full-length, tailored and not baggy, and should be navy blue or black (girls), or dark grey or black (boys).
 Jeans-style, corduroy, denim or canvas trousers may not be worn.
 Skinny-fit, figure hugging elasticated trousers are also unacceptable.

 A plain navy or black scarf may be worn, but not in lessons.

 These should be in a single plain navy or black colour and free from decoration.